Our continuum of service

 Retirement living and lifestyle residences

-Whether you’re interested in socializing, arts and culture, fitness or all of the above, you will find that everything at Parkland, Faubourg and Milestone has been designed to keep you doing what you love with built-in support when you need it.
+Whether you’re interested in socializing, arts and culture, fitness or all of the above, you will find that everything at Parkland and Faubourg has been designed to keep you doing what you love with built-in support when you need it.
 Beautiful campuses, amenities at your doorstep, endless activities and service excellence.

 Long term care